Wisembly/ExcelAnt/README.md

 $writer = new Writer(new Excel5('myExport.xls'), $tableWorker, $cellWorker, $styleWorker);
 ```

-Convert your Worbook to create a PHPExcel object with writer, and save it to export :
+Convert your Worbook to create a PHPExcel object and export it :

 ```php
 $phpExcel = $writer->convert($workbook);